 Physical Therapy: Physical therapy medium will help you to relieve pain, stretch your neck and muscles of your shoulder.
 Not only that physical therapy also increases the willing power of your mind and recovery as soon as possible with the therapy procedures.

 Medication: Medication is a process by which you can get relaxation and relief in your muscles, and can reduce inflammation.
 Your physical therapist will suggest you cyclobenzaprine for the muscles to relax, and muscle spams, hydrocodone for pain relief, gabapentin (anti-epileptic drugs) for nerve damage and pain relief, and steroid injections to reduce the inflammation of the tissue.
 Doctors also suggest the victim of cervical neck pain take nonsteroidal anti-inflammatory drugs to reduce inflammation.

-Surgery: In this case, surgery depends upon on your cervical pain condition, If all types of treatments go wrong with you or don’t respond, and if your case is severe then you need surgery to get rid of this condition.
+Surgery: In this case, surgery depends upon your cervical pain condition, If all types of treatments go wrong with you or don’t respond, and if your case is severe then you need surgery to get rid of this condition.
 Surgery in cervical neck pain is rarely suggested by therapists.
-Generally, surgery is needed for those persons who experience such type of symptoms like weakness of muscle, loss of bowel, loss of sensation, and etc.
+Generally, surgery is needed for those persons who experience such type symptoms as weakness of muscle, loss of bowel, loss of sensation, etc.